 An Individual Retirement Account (IRA) is an individual savings plan that you establish and to which you contribute.
 It can be a key component of your financial plan.
 In order to contribute to an IRA, you must receive earned income at least equal to the amount of the contribution.
-The contribution limit for 2016 and 2017 is $5,500 for individuals under age 50, and $6,500 for those 50 and older.
+The contribution limit for 2018 is $5,500 for individuals under age 50, and $6,500 for those 50 and older.
+The contribution limit for 2019 will change from $5,500 to $6,000 however the catch-up contribution limit will remain at $1,000 so the limit for individuals 50 and older will be $7,000.
 In general an IRA offers two significant advantages – tax-deductible contributions and tax-deferred earnings/growth.
 Eligibility to deduct an IRA contribution may be modified by one’s participation in an employer-sponsored retirement plan, marital status, and modified gross income (AGI).
 Anyone who owns an IRA, however, can enjoy the advantages of tax-deferral.
 Deductible IRA assets and their earnings are not recognized as ordinary income until they are distributed to the account holder.

 In 1998 Congress created the Roth IRA.
 This investment vehicle represents an opportunity to create tax-free income without having to invest in municipal bonds.
 The minimum earned income requirements and contribution limits are the same as for a traditional IRA (see above).
 However, contribution eligibility “phases out” based upon very specific modified AGI ranges related to your tax filing status.
 Participation in an employer-sponsored qualified plan is irrelevant, and contributions are not deductible.

 Direct Rollover IRAs